shunlog/OOP_lab_5/README.md

 For `INITIAL_POPULARITY=10`, there is a steady raise in popularity,
 ![](./img/10pop.png)

-For `INITIAL_POPULARITY=100`, popularity dips, but then settles at 40.
+For `INITIAL_POPULARITY=100`, popularity dips, but then also settles at 40.
 ![](./img/100pop.png)

 We can see that in each case, the system stabilizes pretty fast at the same popularity of ≈40.